molpopgen/fwdpy/README.rst

 .. code-block:: bash

+   $ brew install clang-omp
    $ brew install gsl
    $ ##Risky:
    $ brew install fwdpp
    $ brew install google-perftools

+**Important**: you need to install clang-omp on OS X!
+This package uses openmp for parallelizing some tasks.
+Sadly, OS X's compiler does not come with openmp support, and so you need a third-party compiler that does.

 For brew users, you may or may not have luck with their version of fwdpp.
 That package can change rapidly, and thus the brew version may get out-of-sync with the version required for this package.